zhaohuanqdcn/tp/docs/UserGuide.md

 ## 3 Quick start

+_done by: Liu Chuyue_

-This section contains a step-by-step guide on how to install Recretary on your computer as well as some basic commands for you to get familiarise with Recretary.
+This section contains a step-by-step guide on how to install Recretary on your computer, as well as some basic commands for you to get familiarised with Recretary.

 ### 3.1 Installation